 Missoula in Motion is also a good place to find resources for alternative transportation methods throughout the city.

-Although, things get a bit tricky when you start looking at public transportation…
+Things start to get a little rocky when you start looking at public transportation.

-Missoula doesn’t have amazing bus coverage, as evidenced by their 33 transit score.
+Missoula doesn’t have amazing bus coverage, as evidenced by their low transit score.